-A chylothorax refers to the presence of chylous fluid in pleural space often as a result of obstruction or disruption to thoracic duct.
+A chylothorax (plural: chylothoraces) refers to the presence of chylous fluid in the pleural space often as a result of obstruction or disruption to the thoracic duct.
 It may be congenital or acquired.

-It can be due to direct injury to the lymphatic ducts or due to obstruction of the ducts and fragile collateral formations which are prone to spontaneous rupture:
+It can be due to direct injury to the lymphatic ducts or due to obstruction of the ducts and fragile collateral formations which are prone to spontaneous rupture.
+Common causes include:

 - lymphoma: generally thought to be the most common non-traumatic cause

-- non-surgical trauma, e.g. thoracic duct laceration due to thoracic vertebrae fractures
+- non-surgical trauma, e.g. thoracic duct laceration due to thoracic vertebral fractures

 - idiopathic/cryptogenic: most common in neonatal period